-The Greatest Poem is the first in a series of multi-media art installations and programs called We Should Talk in which multi-disciplinary Asian American women artists create space to explore the nuances and complexities of what it means to be an Asian American woman.
+We Should Talk is a series of multi-media art installations and programs in which multi-disciplinary Asian American women artists create space to explore the nuances and complexities of what it means to be an Asian American woman.
 We Should Talk is led by curator and artist Philippa Pham Hughes and artists Adele 이슬 Kenworthy and Xena Ni.
 We apply an aesthetic of care and delight to creating relational spaces in which we share deeply and honestly, learn from one another, explore, and flourish together.
-The Greatest Poem features the paintings and poetry of Thu Anh Nguyễn, a short, animated film produced by Philippa Pham Hughes called The Greatest Poem, and expressions of Asian American identity from AAPI women across the country that have been turned into found poems by Thu Anh.
-Adele and Xena’s programs will follow in Spring 2024.

 A powerful project, “The Greatest Poem,” expands from considering the Asian American women’s experience to all who followed the road that led to this country, leaving behind all that shaped us—feeling here, there, but often in between.
 Philippa’s animated film explores the concept of identity with touching honesty.
 Along with the colorful flower mural, the exhibition sends a message of hope and optimism.
 So, yes, let’s all talk!”
 Maria Karametou